 What do they think about a change to the scheduling of raw cannabis in the Misuse of Drugs Act?

 They don't.
 It really is of no concern of theirs and doesn't really effect their research in any significant way.
 As long as they adhere to the conditions of their license they can get on and do what they do.
 On the one side, it is impacting their product marketing and medical profession education and in turn that is impacting patient access in the UK, which is why they chose to invest more in other countries who have less restrictive policies.
-On the other side, it's current status in Schedule 1, does give them a competitive advantage - on balance - no real consequence.
+On the other side, it's current status in Schedule 1, does give them a competitive advantage which helps to maintain their current monopoly in the UK - on balance - no real consequence.

 They are VERY cautious about what they say and how they say it and it really is quite obvious that, far from being "in cahoots" with the UK Government, they continue to exist in spite of them.
 They have spent a huge amount of time and money on working within existing policy, not trying to change it.
 Though it took them about 8 years, GW successfully developed the world’s first approved prescription medicine derived from the cannabis plant, Sativex, now in over 30 countries for the treatment of spasticity due to Multiple Sclerosis.
 They are aware of its limitations.
 Further product research is ongoing.